-- Costs It is crucial to have a clear understanding of all costs related to your product or service offering, including development, manufacturing, packaging, distribution, storage, marketing, freight, taxes, and custom duties.
+- Costs.
+It is crucial to clearly understand all costs related to your product or service offering, including development, manufacturing, packaging, distribution, storage, marketing, freight, taxes, and custom duties.
 This will help ensure that you can accurately calculate the cost of your product and set a realistic and profitable price.

-- Customers Before setting your pricing strategy, it is essential to have a firm understanding of your target customers and what they are willing to pay for your product or service.
+- Customers.
+Before setting your pricing strategy, it is essential to have a firm understanding of your target customers and what they are willing to pay for your product or service.
 This information can be gathered through market research and customer surveys.
-Without this knowledge, it will be challenging to set a price that is both competitive and profitable.
+Without this knowledge, setting a competitive and profitable price will be challenging.

-- Channels of distribution The number of organizations involved in your global supply chain, such as agents, importers, wholesalers, and retailers, will impact the overall cost of your product.
-The more organizations involved, the higher your costs will be, and this should be taken into account when setting your pricing strategy.
+- Channels of distribution.
+The number of organizations involved in your global supply chain, such as agents, importers, wholesalers, and retailers, will impact the overall cost of your product.
+The more organizations involved, the higher your costs will be, which should be considered when setting your pricing strategy.

-- Government control Finally, government regulations should also be taken into consideration when setting your global pricing strategy.
-For example, in the UK, there is a national minimum wage law, which means that all businesses must factor in this cost when setting prices for UK workers.
+- Government control.
+Finally, government regulations should also be taken into consideration when setting your global pricing strategy.
+For example, there is a national minimum wage law in the UK, which means that all businesses must factor in this cost when setting prices for UK workers.

 Focus: Currency risk

-Selling overseas often means that the currency used by the buyer will be different from your own domestic currency that is at the core of the business.
+Selling overseas often means that the currency used by the buyer will be different from your own domestic currency, which is at the core of the business.
 Such dependence on other currencies poses a serious risk to your margins.
 Your pricing may need to be adjusted, or other measures need to be in place in order to hedge against a static pricing strategy.

 How to deal with currency risk

 Price the product in the company’s domestic currency.
-This means that the onus is on the customer to exchange the currency when purchasing the product, and not the seller.
-The price increase from a currency devaluation will therefore at the expense of the customer.
-This is a difficult way to business, mind, as it usually requires selling the product on your own platform as opposed to Amazon or eBay.
+This means the onus is on the customer to exchange the currency when purchasing the product, not the seller.
+The price increase from a currency devaluation will, therefore, be at the customer’s expense.
+This is a difficult way to do business, mind, as it usually requires selling the product on your own platform as opposed to Amazon or eBay.
 Additionally, you will not receive the benefits of currency fluctuations when it is the other way around (when your domestic currency devalues).

-Opening an online sellers account in the country of business is a great way to mitigate currency risk, as well as get extremely competitive exchange rates with minimal fees for currency transfers.
-This way you can price your product in the overseas market at a consistent rate without the worry of currency risk.
-If there is a negative fluctuation in currency, you can merely keep hold of the money in the overseas account until the price amends back into your favour (if it does).
-Additionally, many new currency transfer firms allow you to transfer the money the same day, at a fair rate, and with no fees.
+Opening an online seller’s account in the country of business is a great way to mitigate currency risk and get extremely competitive exchange rates with minimal fees for currency transfers.
+This way, you can consistently price your product in the overseas market without worrying about currency risk.
+If there is a negative currency fluctuation, you can keep hold of the money in the overseas account until the price amends back into your favour (if it does).
+Additionally, many new currency transfer firms allow you to transfer money the same day, at a fair rate, and with no fees.